These are a few notes and reflections on the early chapters of Luhmann’s Love as Passion: The Codification of Intimacy (English translation, 1986).

 For Luhmann, love as passion is a communication medium, and this passion is not really associated with marriage.
 Passionate love is supposed to happen outside of marriage, or is supposed to lead up to marriage but not last long thereafter.
 That’s why most fairy tale romances end at the wedding.
 Love as passion is a feature of the extramarital affair.
 Think of Prince Charles and Camilla.
 Passion is not bound to a moral code, and it has no regard for political, religious, economic norms, or for any other communication system.
 Passion as a communication medium reproduces itself until it can no longer do so.
 Passion is excessive and unreasonable.

-Love, though not necessarily passion, has evolved to solve the problem of the operative closure of the psychic system.
+Love (like language) has evolved to solve the problem of the operative closure of the psychic system.
 No one can know what another person is thinking or feeling, or how another psychic system processes information.
 But love is characterized by a willingness or effort to understand what another person is thinking and feeling.
+All that’s necessary is the willingness or effort to understand.
 In order to truly understand another person, according to Luhmann,

 One would have to participate in the other person’s self-referential information processing or at least be able to adequately reconstruct it, in order to be able to ‘understand’ how input works in him as information and how the person in turn reconnects output (what is said, for example) and information processing.